 What Kind of Hair Do Buyers Want?

-If you’ve got long, healthy hair (and don’t mind chopping it) you are a candidate for selling your hair.
-For the most part buyers want what they call “virgin” hair.
-This means that you have 10 inches of hair that you can cut and it has never been dyed, permed or subjected to heat.
-It is also preferred that you haven’t washed your hair daily (that dries it out).
+If you’ve got long, healthy hair, then you are a likely candidate.
+For the most part, buyers want what they call “virgin” hair.
+This means that you have at least 10 inches of hair that you can cut.
+Furthermore, it has never been dyed, permed, or subjected to heat.
+They also prefer that you haven’t washed it daily since it dries out your hair.

-Now, let’s say you’ve got 10 inches of healthy hair to cut off, how do you go about selling it?
+Now, let’s say you’ve got 10 inches of healthy hair to cut off.
+So, how do you go about selling it?

 How to Sell Your Hair

 You can sell your hair online fairly easily.
 First, however, you’ll have to cut it.
-If you aren’t comfortable cutting 10 inches of your head yourself (many people aren’t) you can get your hair cut for FREE at Great Clips.
+If you aren’t comfortable doing it yourself, you can get your hair cut for FREE .
 Great Clips gives you a free cut if you are getting 10 (or more) inches cut off your hair.
-The company encourages you to donate your hair, however, they simply give it to you to send off yourself.
+The company encourages you to donate your hair.
+However, they simply give it back to you to send in yourself.

-Once you’ve gotten your hair cut you can list your hair for sale online.
+Once you’ve gotten it cut, you can list your hair for sale online.
 The two most well-known sites to sell your hair on are Buy and Sell Hair and Online Hair Affair.
-Both of these sites charge a one-time listing fee but do not charge commission on your sale (so you make more money).
+Both of these sites charge a one-time listing fee.
+But, they do not charge commission on your sale (so you make more money).

-Decide on which site you’d like to use and then write up your listing.
-In your listing you should include the length of the hair you’re offering, texture, hair care habits and your lifestyle.
-After you’ve written your listing you can now price and sell your hair, but for how much?
+Decide on which site you’d like to use, and then write up your listing.
+Your listing should include the length, texture, hair care habits, and details of your lifestyle.
+Once you’ve finished, you can now price and sell it.
+But, here’s the big question: for how much?

 How Much Should You Sell Your Hair For?

-Long, healthy hair can come at an expensive price.
-Prices in the high hundreds and even the low thousands are common prices for hair.
-If you’re wondering about who much you’d make from your hair you can compare to other similar postings on the site you’re choosing to sell your hair on.
+Long, healthy hair can fetch a high price.
+Offers in the high hundreds, and even the low thousands of dollars, are common.
+If you’re wondering about how much you’d make from your hair, you can compare it with similar postings on the sites.
 You can also use a calculator, like this one, to determine how much you should sell your hair for.

-Personally, I’d never sell my hair for money (even if it wasn’t dyed 100 times) but there are legitimate ways you can do it and make good money.
-So, if you’re looking for a way to make extra cash, you can always sell your hair if you’re out of ideas.
+If you are willing to sell your hair, there are legitimate ways you can do it and make good money.
+So, if you’re looking for a way to make extra cash, you can get an idea right off the top of your head.